emmercm/igir/README.md

 ## Usage

-Here is the `igir --help` help message, which contains a number of use case examples:
+Here is the `igir --help` message which shows all available options and a number of common use case examples:

 ```help
  ______   ______   ______  _______